-In the Timeline there is a vertical line that allows you to set the playback position.
+Playhead shows playback position In the Timeline there is a vertical line that allows you to set the playback position.
 This line is called "Playhead".
-At the top of the Playheads you will find two icons that serve you as editing tools (more about this in the chapter Editing videos (more
+At the top of the Playheads you will find two icons that serve you as editing tools (more about this in the chapter Editing videos [86]).
 Drag the Playhead or click the mouse in the Timeline to the point from where you want to start the preview and then click the "From Here" button.
 You can influence the behavior of Playheads under Tools / Program settings / Timeline / Behavior.